xiokd/Number-Base-Converter/Docs/Successful_Division.md

 ## Introduction:
 The following will demonstrate how to interpret the results produced by the program.
 Several examples have been provided converting Decimal to Binary, Octal, and Hexadecimal.

+### What to know:
+When running the program, the user will be prompted with a *Base_x* value and *Radix* value:
+- The *Base_x* value is the initial starting Decimal value that is going to be converted
+- The *Radix* value is the new number representation base that the *Base_x* value is being converted to.

 ## Example run of the program:
 ```
 $ python3 Successive_Division.py